ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

 In this document, we will provide a structural framework for building the ecosystem around the Privacy Pass protocol.
-Firstly, it will identify a number of common interfaces for integrating the Privacy Pass protocol and the API {{draft-davidson-pp-protocol}} for use with relevant applications.
+Firstly, it will identify a number of common interfaces for integrating the Privacy Pass protocol and the API detailed in {{draft-davidson-pp-protocol}}.
+The API in the protocol document represents a basic one-on-one exchange between a client and a server.
+The interfaces that we describe in this document reproduce this API into the setting where clients and servers are part of a wider ecosystem.

-This framework will also include policies for the following
+On top of this, the document also includes policies for the following
 considerations:

-- Compatible server issuance and redemption running modes and associated expectations.
 - How server configurations and key material should be stored.
 - Transparent rotation of server configurations and key material.
+- Compatible server issuance and redemption running modes and associated expectations.
 - A concrete assessment and parametrization of the privacy budget associated with different settings of the above policies.
 - Recommendations for identifying malicious server behavior.